mcyemmy/YemisArcade/Info.md

 - But I discipline my body and bring it into subjection, so when I have preached to others, I myself may not become disqualified.
 1 Corinthians 9:27 (Notes: Bringing myself under subjection to the law of God through Christ)
 - The thief does not come except to steal, to kill, and to destroy.
 I have come that they may have life, and that they may have it more abundantly.
 John 10:10
 - ******************************************************************************
-- And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.
+- And walk in love, just as Christ loved us and gave Himself for us, an offering and sacrifice to God for a sweet-smelling savour.
 Ephesians 5:2
 - Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.
 Hebrews 12:11
 - Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.
 John 14:6
 - For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
 Romans 6:23